Home Programs Equipment About AAI Calendar Contact

 1. You are at least 18 years old.

-4. You are an active climber with traditional lead climbing experience.
+5. You are an active climber with traditional lead climbing experience, and you have lead a minimum of 15 traditional pitches.

 Course Curriculum and Contents